riktar/memledger/README.md

 things across sessions.
 But they create a new problem: memory becomes a black box.
 The agent "knows" things, but you can't tell where a fact came from, why it was kept, or why a user's preference from three weeks ago just vanished.
-When the memory fails — and it will — you can't debug it.
+When the memory fails (and it will) you can't debug it.
 You can only delete everything and start over.

 **MemLedger is memory with the black box wide open.** Every fact your agent